chaseruskin/orbit/docs/src/3_user/1_develop_ip.md

 $ orbit plan --plugin <alias>
 ```

 A build directory is created and along with a blueprint.tsv file.
-The build directory changes frequently and is not to be edited by the user.
+The build directory changes frequently and is not to be checked into version control and should not be edited by the user.

 ## Building a design